aso-uts/advanced_dsi/unit4/mlflow/README.md

 This repo contains a Docker container for running  [MLflow](https://mlflow.org/).

-- To build the image:
+To build the image:

-	`docker build -t mlflow .`
+    docker build -t mlflow .

-- To run the container:
+To run the container:

-	'`docker run -p 5000:5000 mlflow`
+	docker run -p 5000:5000 mlflow

+To stop the container:

+	docker stop myimage